-A “destination engagement session” is exactly what it sounds like: Taking your engagement photos in a special city/state/national park instead of where you live or where you’re getting married.
+A “destination engagement session” is exactly what it sounds like: Taking your engagement photos in a special city/state/national park instead of where you live.
 They’re also a way to make your engagement photos even more unique, with spectacular photos and a memorable experience!

 Of course, it can be fun to take photos at comfortable places you visit all the time, or even in your own home, but some couples like to go all-out for their engagement photos.
 It’s a great option for couples who love traveling and adventure!